skellis46/finger-pointing-moon/case-for-support.md

 ### Research methods

 The research methods are designed to create the conditions in which to directly respond to and _achieve_ the project objectives.
 These objectives, in turn, feed directly into the three research problems, which underpin the primary research aim.
-The research problems -- _proxy_, _can and cannot be known_, and _specificity_ -- are 'meta' or wide-angle problems in body-based practice-research.
+The research problems -- _proxies_, _limits_, and _hyper-specificity_ -- are 'meta' or wide-angle problems in practice-research.
 The following methods are appropriate to the breadth of these problems, while affording detail where necessary.
 The methods are multi-modal, and comprise practice-research fieldwork, lived experience as a dance artist-researcher, personal communications, interviews with key thinkers-practitioners and supplemental scholarly research to understand experiences and understandings of practice-research epistemics from the inside (through experimental practice) and the outside (through traditional scholarship).
 They are detailed below, and are organised under the three overarching problems they directly address.

+1. _Proxies_: expert opinion, literature-based research

+2. _Limits:_ first-person and third-person case-report

+3. _Hyper-specificity_: systematic review and meta-analysis)

-**Problem 1 'proxy':**
+**Problem 1 'proxies':**

 - Comprehensive literature review of body-based practice-research scholarship that emphasises embodied and tacit knowledge
 - Critical and theoretical analysis of the language used in these scholarly (and practice-oriented) materials to identify any epistemic patterns, ambiguities and oversights
 - Creative and analytical 'reconfiguration' (where necessary or appropriate) of these linguistic patterns that reveal the presence or absence of an epistemic proxy (in other words, what epistemic possibilities are not being discussed or are being glossed over?)

-**Problem 2 'can and cannot be known':**
+**Problem 2 limits:**

 - clarify use of AM: what is it's function? how does it work? what claims can be made? the concept of efficacy is critical here? why this technique/practice and not another or others?
 This is based on reading [@ginot_shustermans_2010 p.]